 Mean score of companies in the Pipeline Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Metro de Madrid reported carbon emissions of approximately 645,890 kg CO2e, comprising 2,890 kg CO2e from Scope 1 and 643,000 kg CO2e from Scope 2 emissions.
 This marks a slight increase from 2023, where emissions were about 605,588 kg CO2e, with 2,588 kg CO2e from Scope 1 and 603,000 kg CO2e from Scope 2.
-In 2022, the organisation's total emissions were significantly higher at approximately 570,165,702,000 kg CO2e, with 7,352,610 kg CO2e from Scope 1 and 19,835,480 kg CO2e from Scope 3 emissions.
-Notably, there were no reported Scope 2 emissions for that year.
-Metro de Madrid has not set specific reduction targets or climate pledges, and there are no emissions data cascaded from a parent organisation.
-The organisation's commitment to reducing its carbon footprint remains unspecified, indicating a potential area for future development in sustainability initiatives.
+In 2022, the organisation's total emissions were significantly higher at approximately 570,165,702,000 kg CO2e, which included 7,352,610 kg CO2e from Scope 1 and 19,835,480 kg CO2e from Scope 3 emissions, while Scope 2 emissions were not reported.
+Despite these figures, Metro de Madrid has not set specific reduction targets or climate pledges, indicating a lack of formal commitments to reduce emissions at this time.
+The data provided does not indicate any cascading from a parent organisation, and all emissions data is sourced directly from Metro de Madrid S.A.
+Overall, while Metro de Madrid has made strides in tracking its emissions, the absence of reduction initiatives or targets suggests an opportunity for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents